Stratifications of real vector spaces from constructible sheaves with conical microsupport: Introduction

-The syzygy theorem \cite[Theorems~6.12 and~6.17]{hom-alg-poset-mods} leverages relatively weak topological framework into powerful homological structure: it enhances a constant subdivision---a partition of the underlying poset~$Q$ into finitely many regions over which the given module or complex is constant---to a more controlled subdivision (a~finite encoding \cite[\S4]{hom-alg-poset-mods}), and even to a finite resolution by upset modules and a finite resolution by downset modules, whose pieces play well with the ambient combinatorics.
-These resolutions are analogues over arbitrary posets of free and injective resolutions for modules over the poset~$\ZZ^n$ (\cite{goto-watanabe1978}; see \cite{injAlg} or \cite[Chapter~11]{cca}) or over the poset~$\RR$.
+The syzygy theorem \cite[Theorems~6.12 and~6.17]{hom-alg-poset-mods} leverages relatively weak topological framework into powerful homological structure: over any poset~$Q$ it enhances a constant subdivision---a partition of~$Q$ into finitely many regions over which the given module or complex is constant---to a more controlled subdivision (a~finite encoding \cite[\S4]{hom-alg-poset-mods}), and even to a finite resolution by upset modules and a finite resolution by downset modules, whose pieces play well with the ambient combinatorics.
+These resolutions are analogues over arbitrary posets of free and injective resolutions for modules over the poset~$\ZZ^n$ \cite{goto-watanabe1978} (see \cite{injAlg} or \cite[Chapter~11]{cca} for background, or \cite[\S5]{hom-alg-poset-mods} for a treatment in the present context) or over the poset~$\RR$.
 Crucially, any available supplementary geometry---be it subanalytic, semialgebraic, or piecewise-linear, for instance---is preserved.

 In the context of a partially ordered real vector space~$Q$ with positive cone~$Q_+$, the enhancement afforded by the syzygy theorem produces a $Q_+$-stratification from an arbitrary subanalytic triangulation.
 If the triangulation is subordinate to a given constructible derived $Q_+$-sheaf, meaning an object in the bounded derived category of constructible sheaves with microsupport contained in the negative polar cone of~$Q_+$, then this enhancement produces $Q_+$-structured resolutions of the given sheaf.
 This makes the two conjectures into special cases of the syzygy theorem.
-Consequently, while sheaves with conical microsupport are equivalent to the more elementary sheaves in the conic topology, as has been known from the outset \cite{kashiwara-schapira1990}, the notion of constructibility has until now been available only on the microsupport side.
-The results here imply that constructibility can be detected entirely with the more rigid conic topology, via tameness, without appealing to subanalytic triangulations in the more flexible analytic~topology.